github/docs/content/github/collaborating-with-issues-and-pull-requests/syncing-a-fork.md

   > From https://{% data variables.command_line.codeblock %}/<em>ORIGINAL_OWNER</em>/<em>ORIGINAL_REPOSITORY</em>
   >  * [new branch]      main     -> upstream/main
   ```
-4. Check out your fork's local `main` branch.
+4. Check out your fork's local default branch - in this case, we are using `main`.
   ```shell
   $ git checkout main
   > Switched to branch 'main'
   ```
-5. Merge the changes from `upstream/main` into your local `main` branch.
-This brings your fork's `main` branch into sync with the upstream repository, without losing your local changes.
+5. Merge the changes from the upstream default branch - in this case, `upstream/main` - into your local defaykt branch.
+This brings your fork's default branch into sync with the upstream repository, without losing your local changes.
   ```shell
   $ git merge upstream/main
   > Updating a422352..5fdff0f